Cabinet reshuffle sends positive message across Rajasthan, says Pilot | Politics

 Pilot, who was sacked as the deputy chief minister due to rebellion last year, said he is happy that the issues he had raised, including increasing the representation of Dalits in the Cabinet, have been addressed.

 ''Four Dalits have been included in the Cabinet.
 This is a big message.
 At the same time, the representation of tribals and women has been increased.
-This was a necessary step and the party and the government worked hard to take it forward,'' Pilot told reporters.
+This was a necessary step and the party and the government worked hard to take it forward,'' Pilot told reporters at his residence here ahead of the scheduled swearing-in of the new Cabinet.

+Expressing satisfaction, he said the Cabinet reshuffle is a "big sign" that will benefit the Congress in the future.
+He exuded confidence that the party will again form the government in the state in 2023.

+He said increasing women's percentage in the Cabinet could be seen as a reflection of what Congress leader Priyanka Gandhi Vadra had said earlier that 40 percent tickets would be given to women candidates in the upcoming Uttar Pradesh Assembly elections.

+"The work has been done to give representation, participation in proper proportion, to the section which has always stood with the Congress.
+For this, I thank Congress President Sonia Gandhi, Ajay Maken, Ashok Gehlot and Govind Singh Dotasra.
+They discussed with all the leaders and such a big reshuffle has been done in a very comprehensive approach and after taking feedback from all the leaders and workers," Pilot said.

-He said the committee which was formed last year to look into the issues raised by him has "delivered the first result".
+He said the committee which was formed last year to look into the issues raised by him has "delivered the first result" and more positive steps are expected when political appointments will take place.

 When asked about members from his group who have been given a place in the Cabinet, Pilot said there was no factionalism in the party and all will work unitedly to win the 2023 Assembly elections.